[Math Lair] Greek Attic Numerals

 Math Lair Home > Topics > Greek Attic Numerals

-The Attic (or Herodianic) system of numerals was the first system used in ancient Greece.
+The Attic (or Herodianic) system of numerals was the first numeral system used in ancient Greece.
 "Attic" refers to the Greek territory of Attica, while "Herodianic" refers to Aelius Herodianus, a grammarian of the 2nd century A.D. who described the system in his writings.

-This system, which arose around 600 B.C., used only six symbols.
-The number 1 was represented by a vertical bar, but the other five symbols were Greek letters.
-5 was represented by [Gamma] (gamma), 10 by [Delta] (delta), 100 by H (eta), 1000 by X (chi), and 10,000 (called a Myriad) by M (mu).
+This system, which arose around 500 B.C. or so, used only six symbols.
+The number 1 was represented by | (a vertical bar), but the other five symbols were Greek letters:

 There were two ways of combining these six symbols into other numbers.
-The first was that a small number at the top of gamma represented a multiplier.
-For example, [Gamma]H represented 5 x 100, or 500.
+The first was that a small numeral atop Γ represented a multiplier.
+For example, Γ<sup>Η</sup> represented 5 × 100, or 500.
 The second way was to write symbols next to each other, like Roman numerals.
-For example, [Delta] [Delta] [Delta] [Delta] [Gamma]|| represented 10 + 10 + 10 + 10 + 5 + 1 + 1, or 47.
+For example, ΔΔΔΔΓ|| represented 10 + 10 + 10 + 10 + 5 + 1 + 1, or 47.
 The symbols were usually written in descending order, but not always.
 Of course, with a non-positional number system, the order that symbols are written in is usually not important.

 There is no "standard" way of writing fractions with this numeral system, as this system was typically not used for representing fractions.